SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 class ReadCommand : ICommand
 ```

 We've removed the explicit name from the [`CommandAttribute`][].
-If you run the application, you'll see
+If you run the application, you'll
-the command is still called "read".
+see the command is still called "read".
 That's because for subcommands, the name transformation will
 strip the suffix "Command" from the name by default.
 This too can be customized with the
 [`CommandOptions`][] class.

+We also set some options to customize the usage help.
+The first one is the
-We also set the [`IncludeCommandHelpInstruction`][] property, which causes the [`CommandManager`][] to print
+[`IncludeCommandHelpInstruction`][] property, which causes the [`CommandManager`][] to print a
-a message like `Run 'tutorial <command> -Help' for more information about a command.` after the
+message like `Run 'tutorial <command> -Help' for more information about a command.` after the
 command list.
 This is disabled by default because the [`CommandManager`][] won't check if all the
 commands actually have a `-Help` argument.
 It's recommended to enable this if all your commands do.